Patsy Kar

 Ho Pui Ying (何佩英; 1935 – 21 November 2022) or Patsy Wongsanguan (พัฒศรี วงศ์สงวน), known professionally as Patsy Kar (嘉玲), was a Chinese actress from Hong Kong with credits in over 70 films.
 Kar has a star at Avenue of Stars in Hong Kong.

 Early life

 Kar was born in Guangdong, China.

 Career

 Kar started her acting career with Lan Kwong Film Company.
 Kar debuted in A Broken-Hearted Nurse, a 1953 drama film directed by Chen Huan-Wen.
 In 1955, Kar appeared in The Strange Case of Three Wives, a crime film directed by Poon Bing-Kuen.
-Kar was most admired in How to Get a Wife, a 1961 comedy film about the urban middle-class with office romance that is directed by Chun Kim.
+Kar was most admired in How to Get a Wife, a 1961 comedy film about the urban middle class with office romance directed by Chun Kim.
 Kar was in The Strange Girl, a 1967 film directed by Wong Yiu.
 Kar is credited with over 70 films.
 Kar is notable for her role as a wealthy lady and a social butterfly.
 In 1967, Kar retired from acting.
 After retirement, Kar appeared in Money and I, a 1971 comedy film directed by John Law.